Charlvdh/Data-Science/deep_learning/README.md

 # Deep Learning

-**This folder contains my projects from Andrew Ng'sdeeplearning.ai course on Coursera**
+**This folder contains my projects from Andrew Ng's deeplearning.ai course on Coursera**

 ----